-All Austrian research institutions are eligible to apply.2 The proposed research must be carried out in Austria under the auspices of the Austrian lead research institution.
+All Austrian research institutions are eligible to apply.2 The proposed research must be carried out in Austria under the auspices of the Austrian lead research institution at which the principal investigator will be employed.
 Applications are submitted by the research institution where the project is to be carried out.
+The research institution must provide the necessary infrastructure.